 It is natural for an addict to grieve the loss of their addiction, again this is part of the healing and realisation process.
 There will have been times when alcohol, drugs and certain behaviours will have served them well.
-As a progressive illness, over time, addiction only ever gets worse, the consequences get more severe and can lead to death.
 This part of the module helps them to track their past, the consequences and come to understand themselves better so that they can make positive and informed choices moving forward.

 Addicts usually suffer from extremely low self-esteem and self-worth, this module helps them to move away from negative defects and consequences and shows them how to embrace change through utilising their strengths and positive attributes.

 The feeling of being trapped, of going around and round in circles, is a very common experience for people in addiction and it is this ‘trapped-ness’ that this module is designed to tackle.
 Through using SMART goals, the individual can start to make small positive changes with the support of our team, their peers and counsellors.